 EverShop View System

-EverShop leverages React to render views.
-Pages are first rendered on the server side and then sent to the client.
-The client side then performs hydration to make the page fully interactive.
+EverShop uses React to render every page.
+Pages are first rendered on the server (SSR) and sent as HTML to the browser.
+The browser then hydrates the page, attaching event handlers to make it fully interactive.

 The View Architecture